Rudd

 Like goldfish, rudd do not have any barbels around their mouth, a feature that tells them apart from koi.
 They can be distinguished from goldfish because they lack the stout spines on the front edge of the dorsal fin, and from orfe by the projections that occur at the bases of their pectoral and pelvis fins.
 Rudd can also be confused with perch, but perch have two dorsal fins, the first with several firm spines.
 Rudd are darker on their backs than on their bellies and have bronze highlights when the light catches their scales.
 Their fins are usually bright reddish orange.

-Like all the Cyprinidae, carp are prolific breeders and large females can produce literally hundreds of thousands of eggs.
+Like all the Cyprinidae, rudd are prolific breeders and large females can produce literally hundreds of thousands of eggs.
 The largest rudd ever recorded was over 400 mm in length, but fish 200–250 mm in size are much more common.